ArthurBeaulieu/OstrichRemover/README.md

 The script will crawl the folder you gave as an argument, to clean all existing track metadata.
 It is mainly crafted to prepare tracks to be filled later on, to avoid ambiguous tags to remain (for example TOTALTRACK, TOTALTRACKS, TRACKTOTAL...).
 Warning, this command will remove all tags in files with no remorses at all, **use with caution and self-awarness**.
 To do so, run:

-`$ pyton ./OstrichRemover.py -c ./path/to/library/folder/`
+`$ python ./OstrichRemover.py -c ./path/to/library/folder/`

 ---